HimeshKohad/Cafe-Menu/images/readme.md

-This folder contains the images used in making this projects
+This folder contains the images used in making this project